fiazaich/Learning-under-Drift/README.md

 ## Learning under Distributional Drift— Reproducibility Guide

-This repository bundles the exact scripts used for the paper’s Gaussian toy-model experiments and the neural-network simulation.
+This repository bundles the exact scripts used for the Gaussian toy-model experiments and the neural-network simulation used in the paper **Learning under Distributional Drift: Reproducibility as an
+Intrinsic Statistical Resource** by Sofiya Zaichyk.

 ### Environment